ahuacate/nas-hardmetal/README.md

 ### 5.3.4.
 Create "chrootjail" User Group
 This user group is for chrootjail users.
-Users are restricted or jailed within their own home folder.
-But they they have read only access to medialab folders.
+Users are restricted or jailed within their home folders.
+But they have read-only access to medialab folders.

 Open `Control Panel` > `Group` > `Create` and Group Creation Wizard will open.